On orthogonal polar spaces: Introduction

 We will say that an embedded non-degenerate orthogonal polar space $\cP(\phi)$ of rank $n$ is \emph{$(\fe,\fp)$-orthogonal} if in the decomposition~\eqref{decomposition} $\dim(V_0')=\fe$ and $\dim(\mathrm{Rad}(f))=\fp$.
 More in particular, we say that $\cP(\phi)$ is of \emph{hyperbolic type} if $\fe=\fp=0$; so $\cP(\phi)$ is spanned by a frame and

-it is \emph{elliptic} if $\fe>0$ but $\fp=0$, that is $\cP(\phi)$ is not hyperbolic and the bilinear form $f$ polarizing $\phi$ is non-degenerate, i.e. $\mathrm{Rad}(f)=\{\mathbf{0}\}$ and $V_0=V_0'$ in \eqref{decomposition}:
+it is \emph{elliptic} if $\fe>0$ but $\fp=0$, that is $\cP(\phi)$ is not hyperbolic and the bilinear form $f$ polarizing $\phi$ is non-degenerate, i.e.\ $\mathrm{Rad}(f)=\{\mathbf{0}\}$ and $V_0=V_0'$ in~\eqref{decomposition}:

-it is \emph{parabolic} if $\fe=0$ and $\fp>0$, that is it is not hyperbolic and $\mathrm{Rad}(f)=V_0$, i.e. $\mathrm{Rad}(f)$ is a non-trivial direct complement of $H=\bigoplus_{i=1}^{n}V_i$ in $V$, i.e.
+it is \emph{parabolic} if $\fe=0$ and $\fp>0$, that is it is not hyperbolic and $\mathrm{Rad}(f)=V_0$, i.e.\ $\mathrm{Rad}(f)$ is a non-trivial direct complement of $H=\bigoplus_{i=1}^{n}V_i$ in $V$, i.e.

 The aim of this paper is to provide an intrinsic description of $(\fe,\fp)$-orthogonal spaces without mentioning the embedding; for this, we refer to Corollary~\ref{d112}.
-We observe that in general there might be $(\fe,\fp)$-orthogonal spaces where both $\fe>0$ and $\fp>0$.
+We observe that in general there exist $(\fe,\fp)$-orthogonal spaces where both $\fe>0$ and $\fp>0$.

-The following results, to be proved in Section~\ref{hyperb lines}, characterize hyperbolic and elliptic orthogonal polar spaces relying on the cardinality of hyperbolic lines.